 - Anticoagulants (eg, warfarin), corticosteroids (eg, prednisone), heparin, salicylates (eg, aspirin), or selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine) because the risk of bleeding, including stomach bleeding, may be increased

-- Antihistamines (eg, diphenhydramine), barbiturates (eg, phenobarbital), cimetidine, narcotic pain medicine (eg, codeine), or sodium oxybate (GHB) because the risk of excessive drowsiness or severe breathing problems may be increased
+- Antihistamines (eg, diphenhydramine), barbiturates (eg, phenobarbital), cimetidine, or narcotic pain medicine (eg, codeine) because the risk of excessive drowsiness or severe breathing problems may be increased

 - Anticholinergics (eg, benztropine), MAOIs (eg, phenelzine), probenecid, or tricyclic antidepressants (eg, amitriptyline) because they may increase the risk of Reprexain's side effects

-- Naltrexone or rifampin because they may decrease Reprexain's effectiveness
+- Buprenorphine, butorphanol, nalbuphine, naltrexone, pentazocine, or rifampin because they may decrease Reprexain's effectiveness

 - Cyclosporine, lithium, methotrexate, or quinolones (eg, ciprofloxacin) because the risk of their side effects may be increased by Reprexain